openflighthpc/retype-documentation/Retype_Documentation/USE/working_with_user_suite/flight_environment.md

 ## Viewing Available Ecosystems

-Various :ref:`package-ecosystems` are available for managing software on your Flight research environment.
+Various [package-ecosystems](/USE/package_ecosystems) are available for managing software on your Flight research environment.
 These can be viewed by using the `env` subcommand:

 ```bash
 [flight@gateway1 (scooby) ~]$ flight env avail